betagouv/penpot-dsfr/README.md

 ### Figma files

-Figma files onto https://www.figma.com/@gouvfr are not directly by used `penpot-dsfr` because they are owned by the account of [the SIG team](https://www.info.gouv.fr/organisation/service-d-information-du-gouvernement-sig).
-Sincce we do not have access to their Figma access token (needed to access extra-information like Figma styles), we copied their files into our own workspace to be able to retrieve all information.
+Figma files onto https://www.figma.com/@gouvfr are not directly used by `penpot-dsfr` because they are owned by the account of [the SIG team](https://www.info.gouv.fr/organisation/service-d-information-du-gouvernement-sig).
+Since we do not have access to their Figma access token (needed to access extra-information like Figma styles), we copied their files into our own workspace to be able to retrieve all information.

 _We will make sure to update our own files when they do updates on theirs._